stephkwok01/find_me_food/README.md

 The csv file can be found at:
 https://data.cityofnewyork.us/api/views/43nn-pn8j/rows.csv?accessType=DOWNLOAD

 2) Performs a lookup in the database for a list of Thai restaurants in New York with a rating of B or higher.
 This can be done through calling the get_restaurants() function through the application front-end, or through an api call using a curl request.
+To run the curl request, simply put https://find-my-thai-food.herokuapp.com/curl.php in the url.
+The result will automatically populate the screen

 ## main scripts
-dblib.php - database library for mysql db functions etl.php - etl class for user to pass in csv filename to load into DOHMH database.
-It reads csv file line by line, checks if violation code, inspection type, and cuisine exist in database, and inserts data accordingly lib.php - function for getting a list of thai restaurants, including query for getting required restaurants curl.php - performs curl request to api to get list of restaurants.
+dblib.php - database library for mysql db functions

+etl.php - etl class for user to pass in csv filename to load into DOHMH database.
+It reads csv file line by line, checks if violation code, inspection type, and cuisine exist in database, and inserts data accordingly

+lib.php - function for getting a list of thai restaurants, including query for getting required restaurants

+curl.php - performs curl request to api to get list of restaurants.
 It passes username and password for authentication.
-For testing purposes, the username and password are included in the function. api.php - api request to get restaurants.
+For testing purposes, the username and password are included in the function.

+api.php - api request to get restaurants.
 It checks for username and password for security.
 Then calls function in lib.php to query and return data.

 ## Schema